What is Prolapsed Intervertebral Disc?

 What are the causes of Prolapsed Intervertebral Disc?

 One of the causes is the weakening or a tearing of a tissue ring due to over straining of the vertebral column.
 This usually is caused by wear and tear.
-Other risk factors for prolapsed intervertebral discs are obesity and pregnancy.

 What are the treatments for Prolapsed Intervertebral Disc?